andychip/andychip.com/case-studies/plated/plated.md

         <h4>User Experience, User Interface Design</h4>
         <h1>Plated.com</h1>
         <h3>Established in 2012, Plated are a subscription based food delivery company based in New York</h3>
-        <p>I was integrated into the Plated design team with the task of designing landing pages and simplifying their checkout flow.
-One of the key elements that was implemented from my designs, was to shorten checkout forms as much as possible and to pre-fill as much information as we could. </p>
+        <p>I was integrated into the Plated design team with the task of designing landing pages, simplifying their checkout flow and overall increasing conversions.
+One of the key elements that was implemented from my work, was to shorten checkout forms, and to pre-fill as much information as possible.</p>
+        <p>I was working within brand and UI guidelines that were 3 years old, so subtle changes were brought in over time to update the look.</p>

       </div>
     </div>